aciccarello/ciccarello.me/_posts/2019-01-29-what-i-am-grateful-for-from-2018.md

 our friends came through for us to help us finish our packing and cleaning.

 {% include image.html
-    file: "/assets/src/2018-moving-truck.jpg"
+    file: "/assets/img/2018-moving-truck.jpg"
-    alt: "yellow penske moving truck on a road through a canyon"
+    alt: "yellow Penske moving truck on a road through a canyon"
     caption: "Our moving truck driving across Colorado"
     display: "float"
 %}

 On September 15th, we left behind the community we had found in Denver and headed west.
-My brother flew out to help and drove the moving truck behind us as we drove across mountains and desert.
+My brother flew out to help and drove the moving truck behind us as we drove across mountains and deserts.
 We made another stop at Arches National Park before heading southwest to California.
 We were still unsure where we wanted to land long-term, but were fortunate to have family who allowed us to live with them for a few months.
 It felt weird loading up a